bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     path a = (0,0)~(1,1) (2,2)~(3,4)

 The presence of "~" is a notation for expression that there should be a "line join" between the current point and the point that follows.
-Aside from "~", there are five other joins.

-+ ~~
-+ ~~~
-+ ~~~~
-+ ~~~~~
-+ ~~~~~~
-+ ..

-The first five would have each created a "veer join" that creates a curve between the two points.
-The first "veer" join would be the least curved, and the last one would be the most curved.
-Each "veered" curve nothing but a quadratic Bezier curve, which is determined automatically by the distance of the two end points and a preset "curvature" corresponding to the join.

-The last one would create a "smooth" cubic Bezier curve that go through three or more points.
+Normally this would be a straight line.
+But it is also possible to connect two points using a quadratic Bezier curve by using the "~~" join.
+When using the "~~" join, or "abr join", a quadratic Bezier curve is to be determined and placed between these two points.
+The control point is computed by moving the midpoint of the straight line between the two points towards the left side of the direction or the right-hand side of the direction from the first point to the second.

+    path a = ^abr:30 (0,3) ~~ (10,3)

+Here the "abr" directive will be followed by a number that expresses an angle in degrees that is rotated around the first point and second point.
+These two rotations would each produce a ray and the control point of the quadratic Bezier curve is where these two rays meet.
+A positive number would means for a rotation of both point such that the intersecting point appears on the right hand side of the straight line direction, and a negative number would mean a rotation such that the control point would appear on the left hand side of the straight line direction.

+    path a = ^abr:-30 (0,3) ~~ (10,3)
+    path b = ^abr:30 (0,3) ~~ (10,3)

+Thus, for path "a" the curved line would appear at the top, and for path "b" the curved line would appear at the bottom.

+Aside the "abr join", there is also a possibility of a "hobby join".
+This would be marked by the presence of double-dots between points, such as follows.

     path a = (0,0)..(2,0)..(2,2)

 In the previous example a smooth curve will be created going three points (0,0), (2,0), and (2,2).
-The curves between are the first point and second point, and the one between the second and the third point, are both cubic Bezier curves, and each of which would have its control points automatically calculated based on the location of all three points in order to ensure "smoothness", and is likely to change if more points are to appear.
+The entire curve is actually two independent curves one going from the first point to second point, and another one going from the second point to the third point, both of which are cubic Bezier curves.
+The control points of both are automatically computed based on the location of three points in order to ensure a "smooth" transition from the end of the first curve to the beginning of the second.
+This means that if another point were to be added all the curves would have to be recalculated.
+Thus, with the addition of the third point, there will be three cubic Bezier curves and the first two are going to have a different appearances than those in the previous example.

     path a = (0,0)..(2,0)..(2,2)..(2,4)

-There is no limit to the total number of points that can be joint by this "join", but in order for a curve to appear, there needs to be at least three points, and these three points cannot be "coliear", meaning they cannot all be on the same straight line.
+There is no limit to the total number of points that can be joint by the "hobby join".
+However, in order for a curve to appear, there needs to be at least three points, and these three points cannot be "colinear", meaning they cannot all be on the same straight line.